-Crater Lake is in the Cascade Mountains, and there aren’t a lot of places to get gas or pick up groceries if you run out while you’re camping and exploring the area.
+Crater Lake is in the Cascade Mountains, and there aren't a lot of places to get gas or pick up groceries if you run out while you're camping near Crater Lake and exploring the area.
 Be sure you have everything you need before you make your trip to Crater Lake.
 If you do need to head into town for something, Klamath Falls is one hour south of Crater Lake National Park and has many grocery stores, gas stations and a hospital.
 There is also a Pilot Travel Center in Chemult, 23 minutes north of the Crater Lake National Park northern boundary.

-Visitors should follow the 7 Principles of Leave No Trace so we can keep Crater Lake, our forests, waterways and campgrounds around for future generations to enjoy.
+When camping near Crater Lake, visitors should follow the 7 Principles of Leave No Trace so we can keep Crater Lake, our forests, waterways and campgrounds around for future generations to enjoy.

 Always check to be sure the campground, hiking trail, or National Park you want to visit is open before you go.